Variable Frequency Drives (VFDs) In Motor Control

 First, you can access some basic feedback about your system, even without sensors.
 It monitors the current provided to the motors and can display faults if the current exceeds acceptable levels.

-It is also possible to adjust many of the operating parameters which control how the motor runs.
+It is also possible to adjust a great many of the operating parameters which control how the motor runs.
 You can adjust the start-up acceleration and the deceleration times (ramp rates), the maximum speed, in cases where full rated RPM is too fast, and many other options.

 A final surprising benefit is the low cost of these devices.
-A pair of small starters, along with the buttons required for manual control can cost hundreds of dollars or more.
+A pair of small starters, along with the buttons required for manual control, can cost hundreds of dollars or more.
 A comparable VFD for a small horsepower motor, with the buttons integrated right into the front, can still only cost barely more than a hundred dollars.
 The costs can escalate drastically for larger applications, but the complexity of the device alone does not mean it’s prohibitively expensive.

 There is no doubt that VFDs will continue to increase in popularity and application cases, and understanding their operation is a very valuable asset.